goncalo-oliveira/faas-run/README.md

 # FaaS Runner for ASPNET Functions

 FaaS Runner (or just `faas-run`) is one of the components of ASPNET Functions for OpenFaaS.
 It uses a plugin architecture to dynamically load a function assembly and host the function execution.
-It is used by the [OpenFaaS ASPNET Template](https://github.com/goncalo-oliveira/faas-aspnet-template), but it can also be used separately.
+It *was* used by the [OpenFaaS ASPNET Template v1.x](https://github.com/goncalo-oliveira/faas-aspnet-template), but it can also be used separately.

+> Since the release of v2.x of the template, `faas-run` is no longer used and considered deprecated.
+See [here](https://github.com/goncalo-oliveira/faas-aspnet-template#migrating-from-v1x) how migrate your function if you're still using v1.x.

 ## Installing